Deacon Sharpe: 2009–2012

 In July 2010, Deacon is paroled from prison.
 He encounters Phyllis, now estranged from husband Nick Newman (Joshua Morrow), and stuck in her car with a flat tire during a thunderstorm in a rather isolated area - somewhat near the Abbott cabin.
 Though she refuses Deacon's offers of help, when Phyllis sees Nick approaching, she kisses Deacon, in an attempt to make Nick jealous.
 However, as soon as Nick leaves, Phyllis stops and orders Deacon out of her car.
 A few weeks later, Deacon applies for a job as bartender at Gloria (Judith Chapman) and Jeffrey Bardwell's new club, Gloworm.
 Gloria hires him, much to the annoyance of many in Genoa City, still angry at his manipulations and his role in framing Daniel for murder.
 At his new job he gets to see Phyllis again and Deacon immediately starts flirting with her.
 When he kisses her again, Phyllis first kisses him back, before slapping him across the face as Phyllis' ex-husband and good friend Jack Abbott (Peter Bergman) walks in.
 Feeling humiliated when she finds out that Nick is letting his ex-wife Sharon Newman (Sharon Case) stay at their house, Phyllis returns into Deacon's arms and they have passionate sex in front of a dumpster behind Gloworm.

 As a bartender doesn't show up, Gloria contacts Deacon to fill in on Victoria's wedding to Billy Abbott (Billy Miller).
 When Victoria sees the man who destroyed her last marriage, she tells Gloria that she wants him gone.
 Before leaving, Deacon notices the fight Nikki Newman (Melody Thomas Scott) is having to not take a drink.
 Afterwards he runs into Phyllis, who invites him to be her "plus one" to the wedding; just to piss off Nick.
 Michael tells Phyllis that she is going to far, but she doesn't listen and let Nick realize who she brought as her date.
-He then enters in cahoots with Maggie McClain, who has a crush on Victor Newman; in exchange for getting Nikki drunk and bringing her to Deacon, he'll help her win Victor over.
+He then enters in cahoots with Meggie McClain, who has a crush on Victor Newman; in exchange for getting Nikki drunk and bringing her to Deacon, he'll help her win Victor over.

 Deacon and Nikki become romantically involved, and he even comforts her during the difficult time she's currently going through with her former husband Victor Newman.
 The two become closer after Nikki is confronted by Victor, who yells at her for being involved with Deacon.
-Eventually Maggie is arrested and Nikki went to rehab.
+Eventually Meggie is arrested and Nikki went to rehab.
 Since Nikki's return from rehab, she has attempted to be away from Deacon, but they quickly give into temptation.
 Deacon comforts Nikki who is dealing with family issues and returning desires to drink again.
 On Valentine's Day, Nikki and Deacon make their relationship completely public, upsetting Victor, Victoria, and many others.